artemmavrin/latex-homework/README.md

 * Simple interface for specifying homework information (e.g., name and course).
 * Environments for writing problem statements, problem parts, and solutions.
 * Automatic title creation.
-* Easy to change the font to one of seven choices.
+* Easy to change the font to one of eight choices.
 * Narrow margins to save paper while remaining legible.
 * Compatible with `article` class options.
 * Loads the AMS math packages.